 Prospects for Change?

-Anthony R. DiMaggio is Assistant Professor of Political Science at Lehigh University and author of a variety of books on mass media and politics, most recently The Politics of Persuasion: Media Bias and Economic Policy in the Modern Era (SUNY Press 2017).
-He has been an active participant in movement politics and is an avid social commentator.
+Anthony R. DiMaggio is Associate Professor of Political Science at Lehigh University and the author of a variety of books on mass media and politics—most recently, Rebellion in America (Routledge, 2020) and Political Power in America (SUNY Press, 2019).
+He has remained active over the last few decades in social movements and as an avid social commentator in the field of American politics.

 Why is there no socialism in the United States?
 DiMaggio’s landmark study, Unequal America, achieves the gold standard of theory and research, answering that question through careful review of survey data, interviews, considerations of American history, news media and recent social movements.
 His exhaustive analysis shows why Americans generally have little critical understanding of the class system, which is obscured by beliefs that most American are "middle class," that hard work leads to success, and that the poor live well.
 His analysis is a must read for all scholars, policy makers and activists concerned with understanding inequality and how to change it.